 A Tour of the Zoo's Art

 Sculpture garden, art museum, poetry tour, totem walk, flowing fabric art, flower designs—did you know your Zoo offers so many types of culture?
 There’s a discovery around every curve.
-In between greeting the animals, you can go on an art tour.
-Or hunt for the 54 poetry displays.
+In between greeting the animals, you can go on an art tour, or hunt for the 54 poetry displays.
 It’s a great way to explore the Milwaukee County Zoo.
-Many of the artworks were donated to or commissioned by the Zoological Society of Milwaukee (ZSM) and then presented to the Zoo.
-The poetry installations were designed and/or created by ZSM artists.
-Another art display greets you as you enter the Zoo trhough the U.S Bank Gathering Place: an array of dramatic animal photos by Richard Brodzeller, a ZSM photographer.
+Many of the artworks were donated to or commissioned by the Zoological Society of Milwaukee and then presented to the Zoo.
+The poetry installations were designed and/or created by Society artists.
+Another art display greets you as you enter the Zoo through the U.S Bank Gathering Place: an array of dramatic animal photos by Richard Brodzeller, one of the Society's photographers.
 See how many sculptures, paintings and other artworks you can find.
 Add in the animal art made from flowers and plants created by Zoo horticulturalists, and you have more of a challenge.

 Go on a virtual tour here of Zoo artworks (a few of which you can see only online).
 You also can view a slide show of some of the Zoo’s topiary and flowers.
 The first photo below is of a flamingo-inspired sculpture and clock that has long been a landmark at the Zoo.
 This artwork once greeted visitors at the front of the Zoo and then was moved to the Flamingo Patio next to the flamingo yard.